FAFSA Submission Summary: What You Need To Know

 3

-You can also double-check the schools you said you wanted to send your FAFSA information to and whether you digitally signed your form.
-You can review your answers to personal circumstances, demographics, personal information, and student financials questions, too.
+You can also double-check the schools you selected to send your FAFSA information to and whether you digitally signed your form.
+You can review your answers about your personal information, personal circumstances, demographics, and your financial information, too.

 If you identify an error, you can start a correction by selecting the “Make a Correction” button at the top of the tab.